 The authority, which competes with the investor-owned Pacific Gas and Electric Co., was founded primarily to reduce greenhouse gas production by boosting the use of renewable energy sources.
 Fifty percent of the authority’s energy comes from renewable sources, while renewable sources account for 20 percent of PG&E’s energy.

 Power expert, Jim Phelps, is critical of MCE’s use of renewable energy certificates (RECs).
 RECs are tradable commodities that certify that 1 megawatt-hour of electricity has been generated from an eligible renewable energy resource.

 “These are just like going to the store buying a loaf of bread and getting a receipt,” Phelps said.

 He added, “Lots of big companies buy certificates because they feel like it helps the environment.
 They don’t really know what is going on, that’s just their own visceral sensibility.”

 “What happens is they buy a REC, and it is pasted on the front of this brown power,” Phelps said.
-“Then they report to you, the consumers, that this is clean energy; but it’s not.”
-This is known as “green washing”.
+“Then they report to consumers that the energy is clean; but it’s not.
+This is know as green-washing.